aelafifi/gcp/README.md

 gcp
 ===

-gcp (Goffi's cp) is a file copier.
+gcp is a user-friendly file copier written in Python.
+Its name used to stand for "Goffi's CoPier", but was changed into a recursive acronym: Gcp CoPier.

 License